United Technical Operations

 The United Technical Operations MRO Center, located in San Francisco, is a 2.9 million-square-foot facility that is home to more than 3,500 technicians, management, and support personnel.
 Our facility includes an engine overhaul shop, narrowbody and widebody airframe docks, component shops and more.

-Our Line Maintenance division has hubs in Chicago, Denver, Guam, Houston, Los Angeles, Newark-New York, San Francisco, Tokyo, Washington, D.C., a major station in Orlando, Fla., and operations at more than 35 other airports around the world.
+Our Line Maintenance division has over 45 locations throughout the world with major hubs in Chicago, Denver, Guam, Houston, Los Angeles, Newark-New York, San Francisco, Tokyo, and Washington, D.C., with other major maintenance locations in Cleveland and Orlando.

 By leveraging United’s many years of experience and leadership in safety, logistics, and operational excellence, United Technical Operations continues to deliver innovative and cost-efficient solutions to more than 40 customers worldwide.
 Additional airline contract business includes aircraft sales, engine and APU sales and leases as well as ground handling and flight training.